 6. Pearl Elliott

 She shared ties with John Dillinger and Harry Pierpont, but Elliott was no hanger-on or gun moll.
 Instead, she was a notorious madam.
-She owned a whorehouse in Kokomo, Indiana that boasted police protection.
-To help keep things at her rural brothel safe, they had a system where she'd shine a flashlight out a window to signal for help should some john get out of hand.
+She owned a brothel in Kokomo, Indiana, that allegedly enjoyed police protection.
+To help keep things at her rural establishment safe, they had a system where she'd shine a flashlight out a window to signal for help should a john get out of hand.

 7. The Pretty Pants Bandit